 This is humanity’s moment of truth.
 The stakes are high and levels of trust in governments are low, while entrenched forces give up territory in inches, voices of blame are often louder than those of compromise and youth cry out in anger and frustration.

 Market signals and values are diffuse and misaligned for business; co-ordination across sectors is uneven; and politics is more chaotic than coherent.
 More and more of us understand national output is an ever-poorer proxy for quality of life and realise that falling behind a steep curve of compounding risk requires exponential change to catch up.

-Societal transformation through self-alignment and mutual support within a simple, specific, systemic societal contract is the only way to initiate a rate of change at scale that will limit us to 1.5 degrees on climate; shrink structural inequality; create equal access to high quality education; and build a 21st century workforce around a just transition to a circular economy that leaves no one behind.
+Societal transformation through self-alignment and mutual support within a simple, specific, systemic societal contract is the only way to initiate a rate of change at scale that will guide us through pandemics with safety and compassion to minimize suffering, limit us to 1.5 degrees on climate; shrink structural inequality; create equal access to high quality education; and build a 21st century workforce around a just transition to a circular economy that leaves no one behind.